Bachelor of Fine Arts

 - Mural commissions, artist residencies, writing and getting grants.

-- Graduate studies in such areas as: Art Education, Studio Art, Art Therapy, Art History and Theory
+- Graduate studies in such areas as: Art Education, all areas of Studio Art, Art Therapy, Art History and Theory.

 GENERAL EDUCATION COURSES